sigsum/sigsum-go/doc/tools.md

 # General conventions

-There are several tools, some of which have sub commands, e.g., `sigsum-key genenerate`.
-The aim is that each command should address one task, e.g., `sigsum-submit` is the tool to use to submit new items to a Sigsum log, and collect proof of public logging, and `sigsum-verify` is the tool to do offline verification of such a proof.
+There are several tools.
+Some of these tools have sub commands, e.g., `sigsum-key genenerate`.
+The aim is that each command should address one task.
+For example, `sigsum-submit` is the tool to use to submit new items to a Sigsum log and collect proofs of public logging, whereas `sigsum-verify` is the tool to do offline verification of such proofs.

 ## Configuration

-Command line options follow GNU conventions, with long and short options, e.g., `-k` or `--key`, and a `--help` option to display usage information.
+Command line options follow GNU conventions with long and short options.
+For example, `-deVALUE` is the same as `-d -eVALUE`.
+If the long option of `-e` is `--example`, then `-d --example VALUE` would be another valid variation.
+All tools display a usage message if `--help` is provided.
+All tools display a program version if `--version` is provided.
+All tools that have sub commands additionally accept `help` and `version`.

 Operation of several tools is controlled by a Sigsum policy, defined by a separate [policy file](./policy.md).
-The location of the policy file is specified using the `--policy` option.
+The location of the policy file is specified using the `-p` option.
+Most tools also require one or more input keys.
+The `-k` option is used to specify a key file, but some commands have additional ways of taking keys and key-file input.

-There are no default locations for policy file or keys, and no other configuration files read by default.
+There are no default locations for policy file or key files.

 ## Key handling